-The ranking on the ease of getting credit is based on the percentile rankings on its component indicators: the depth of credit information index (weighted at 37.5%) and the strength of legal rights index (weighted at 62.5%).
+The ranking on the ease of getting credit is based on the percentile rankings on the sum of its component indicators: the depth of credit information index and the strength of legal rights index.

 How well do the credit information system and collateral and bankruptcy laws in Azerbaijan facilitate access to credit?
 The economy has a score of 5 on the depth of credit information index and a score of 6 on the strength of legal rights index (see the summary of scoring at the end of this chapter for details).
 Higher scores indicate more credit information and stronger legal rights for borrowers and lenders.